hazelcast/hazelcast-reference-manual/src/GettingStarted/StartingMemberAndClient.md

 - Now, add the `hazelcast-client-`*`<version>`*`.jar` library to your classpath.
 This is required to use a Hazelcast client.

-- The following code starts a Hazelcast Client, connects to our two node cluster, and prints the size of the `customers` map.
+- The following code starts a Hazelcast Client, connects to our cluster, and prints the size of the `customers` map.

 ```java